Hanna Notte

 Background

-Dr. Hanna Notte is the director of the Eurasia Nonproliferation Program at CNS and a Senior Associate (non-resident) in the Europe, Russia, and Eurasia Program at the Center for Strategic & International Studies (CSIS) in Washington DC.
-Her contributions have appeared in The Nonproliferation Review, Frankfurter Allgemeine Zeitung, Foreign Policy, The Wall Street Journal, The Washington Post, and War on the Rocks, among others.
-She is the co-author – jointly with William Potter, Sarah Bidgood and Samuel Meyer – of Death Dust: The Rise, Demise, and Future of Radiological Weapons Programs, forthcoming with Stanford University Press (2023).
+Dr. Hanna Notte is the director of the Eurasia Nonproliferation Program at the James Martin Center for Nonproliferation Studies (CNS) and a Senior Associate (non-resident) in the Europe, Russia, and Eurasia Program at the Center for Strategic & International Studies (CSIS) in Washington DC.
+Based in Berlin, she regularly writes for English-language outlets such as Foreign Affairs, Foreign Policy, The New York Times, The Wall Street Journal, The Washington Post, and War on the Rocks, among others, and for German-language outlets such as Die ZEIT.
+She is the co-author of Death Dust: The Rise, Demise, and Future of Radiological Weapons Programs (Stanford University Press, 2023).

 Notte joint CNS in 2020 and worked for its European branch, the Vienna Center for Disarmament and Non-Proliferation, from 2021-2023.
 Previously, Dr. Notte worked with The Shaikh Group, an NGO focused on informal diplomacy in Middle East conflicts, supporting its engagement with Russia.
 She was a visiting researcher in 2015–16 with the Institute of Oriental Studies of the Russian Academy of Sciences and the Carnegie Moscow Center.
-Her current work focuses on Russia’s foreign, arms control and nonproliferation policies; Russia’s relations with the “Global South” (and Middle East in particular); Russian military innovation; and arms control and nonproliferation in the Middle East.
-She is proficient in Russian and Arabic.
-Hanna Notte is based in Berlin.

 Education